If you have questions about my Pattern Programs head over here.

 I sent you an email/facebook message/instagram dm and you haven't gotten back to me, why?

-I am so sorry if you are still waiting for a response from me, I receive a huge number of emails and messages across various social media accounts.
+I am so sorry if you are still waiting for a response from me, I receive many emails and messages across various social media accounts.
 I am unable to answer all the messages I receive on IG and FB, but I do my absolute best to respond all emails, but this takes time!
 Patience is hugely appreciated, as it may take me a few weeks to get back to you!

 © Sarah K. Benning 2016